marijnh/Eloquent-JavaScript/18_http.md

 {{index "web application"}}

-Simple ((HTML)) pages with a bit of JavaScript can be a great medium for "((mini application))s"—small helper programs that automate everyday things.
-By connecting a few form ((field))s with event handlers, you can do anything from converting between degrees Celsius and Fahrenheit to computing passwords from a master password and a website name.
+Simple ((HTML)) pages with a bit of JavaScript can be a great format for "((mini application))s"—small helper programs that automate basic tasks.
+By connecting a few form ((field))s with event handlers, you can do anything from converting between centimeters and inches to computing passwords from a master password and a website name.

 {{index persistence, memory}}

-When such an application needs to remember something between sessions, you cannot use JavaScript ((binding))s since those are thrown away every time a page is closed.
+When such an application needs to remember something between sessions, you cannot use JavaScript ((binding))s—those are thrown away every time the page is closed.
 You could set up a server, connect it to the Internet, and have your application store something there.
 We will see how to do that in [Chapter ?](node).
-But this adds a lot of extra work and complexity.
+But that's a lot of extra work and complexity.
 Sometimes it is enough to just keep the data in the ((browser)).
-But how?

 {{index "localStorage object", "setItem method", "getItem method", "removeItem method"}}

-You can store data in a way that survives ((page reload))s by putting it in the `localStorage` object.
-This object allows you to file string values under names (also strings), as in this example:
+The `localStorage` object can be used to store data in a way that survives ((page reload))s.
+This object allows you to file string values under names.

 ```
 localStorage.setItem("username", "marijn");